 The Emil Buehler Naval Aviation Library is a non-circulating institution.
 Visitors may conduct on-site research.
 Appointments are suggested so that the staff may better serve the research needs of our patrons, but walk-ins are also welcome.

 The research staff of the library can conduct limited research for patrons not able to visit the facility in person.
-So that researchers may better respond to queries, requests should be submitted in writing via electronic or standard mail or using facsimile.
-The library is able to provide photocopies, including reproduction of manuals and blueprints, photographic prints, digital images, and audio CD-ROMS, and DVDs.
+So that researchers may better respond to queries, requests should be submitted in writing via electronic or standard mail.
+The library is able to provide photocopies, including reproduction of manuals and blueprints, photographic prints, digital images, audio CD-ROMS and DVDs.
 Written cost estimates for reproduction are provided to patrons on a case-by-case basis.

 National Naval Aviation Museum